-If you want to file an appeal you have to file it within 60 days from the date that you receive the letter saying the MCO would not cover the service you wanted.
+If you want to file an appeal, you have to file it within 60 days from the date on the letter saying the MCO would not cover the service you wanted.

-Your doctor can also file an appeal for you if you sign a form giving him or her permission.
+Your doctor can also file an appeal for you if you sign a form giving them permission.
+You doctor won't be penalized for acting on your behalf.
 Other people can also help you file an appeal, like a family member or a lawyer.

 When you file an appeal, be sure to let the MCO know of any new information you have that will help them make a decision.
 The MCO will send you a letter letting you know that they received your appeal within five business days.
-While your appeal is being reviewed, you can still send or deliver any additional information that you think will help the MCO make a decision.
+While your appeal is being reviewed, you can still send or deliver any additional information that you think will help the MCO decide.